SH2-308 Dolphin Head Nebula

 The nebula was formed about 70,000 years ago by the star EZ Canis Majoris throwing off its outer hydrogen layers, revealing inner layers of heavier elements.
 Fast stellar winds, blowing at 1,700 km/s (3.8 million mph) from this star, create the bubble-shaped nebula as they sweep up slower moving material from an earlier phase of the star’s evolution.
 The hydrogen composing the nebula is ionized by intense ultraviolet radiation.
 The nebula is approximately 60 light-years across at its widest point.

 The most favorable period for observing the nebula in the night sky is between the months of December and April.
-Its southern declination makes it easier to observe from the Southern Hemisphere, though it is easily visible from most of the Northern Hemisphere as well.
+Its southern declination makes it easier to observe from the Southern Hemisphere, though it is visible from most of the Northern Hemisphere as well.
 It appears as a faint cloud in photographs taken with high-power amateur instruments, with the help of special filters.

 Distance: 4530 light years